 5 Best German Mobile Phone Contract Providers

-The mobile phone market in Germany is one of the toughest with countless third party competitors, who use the lines of the three networks (Telekom, Vodafone, and O2).
+The mobile phone market in Germany is one of the toughest with countless third party competitors, who use the lines of the three networks (Telekom, Vodafone, and O2) and often offer better prices.
 When comparing different providers and contracts, pay attention to possible price changes after the first 6 or 12 months.
 Marketing for mobile phone contracts tends to be somewhat aggressive.

 We base our selection on our own experience, in-depth research, and provider reputation.

 Disclaimer: Customer service is generally bad when it comes to mobile phone contracts and there is not one provider really excelling in it.
 To avoid any hassle, choose a contract once and stick with it.
-Do not forget to cancel it in time (at least 3 months before the end of the contract).
+Don’t forget to cancel it on time (at least 3 months before the end of the contract).

 All listed providers also have the option to get a contract, which you can cancel each month, so you won’t be tied for 24 months.
 Naturally, prices for those contracts are more expensive.
 If you are simply looking for the cheapest and easiest option, we recommend opting for a prepaid SIM card, to really be in control and stay flexible.

 Related Guide: Best Prepaid SIM Cards in Germany

 Here are our top picks for the best German mobile phone contract providers.